whispir/mle-challenge/README.md

 ### Hints / Tips

-- We have intentionally left out parts of the tasks open ended and ambiguous to not lead you to particular approached.
+- We have intentionally left out parts of the tasks open ended and ambiguous to not lead you to a particular approach.
 However, if you'd like hints, tips or suggestions to get started, we are happy to share them with you.
-They are currently in the form of a markdown file called `hints.md` in a password protected zip called `hints.zip`.
+They are currently in the form of a markdown file called `hints.md` in a password protected zip `hints.zip`.
 - Do reachout to us if you'd like access these.

 ## References